-The Grey-headed flying foxes (also called fruit bats) stay in the Yarra Bend Park year around as a permanent colony.
+The Grey-headed flying foxes (also called fruit bats) stay in the Yarra Bend Park close to Melbourne year around as a permanent colony.
 The Colony numbers fluctuate with the seasons, and there are usually more flying-foxes in summer and fewer in winter.
 In summer the colony can grow up to 30.000 to 50.000 bats.

 Time of the day

 During daytime, they roost upside down in the trees nearby the water.
 They are vulnerable to overheating; therefore, they choose this area because of the higher humidity and the colder air.
 Also, they need to drink water on hot days, so they stay close to a water source such as the Yarra River.